 Research is a logical and systematic search for new and useful information on a particular topic.
 Research is important both in scientific and nonscientific fields.
 In our life, new problems, events, phenomena, and processes occur every day.
 Practically, implementable solutions and suggestions are required for tackling new problems that arise.
 Scientists have to undertake research on them and find their causes, solutions, explanations, and applications.

 The research is broadly classified into two main classes: 1.
 Fundamental or basic research and 2.
 Applied research.
 Basic and applied researches are generally of two kinds: normal research and revolutionary research.
-In any particular field, normal research is performed in accordance with a set of rules, concepts and procedures called a paradigm, which is well accepted by the scientists working in that field.
+In any particular field, normal research is performed in accordance with a set of rules, concepts, and procedures called a paradigm, which is well accepted by the scientists working in that field.
 In addition, the basic and applied research can be quantitative or qualitative, or even both (mixed research).

 1. Fundamental or Basic research:

 Basic research is an investigation of basic principles and reasons for the occurrence of a particular event or process or phenomenon.
 It is also called theoretical research.
-The study or investigation of some natural phenomenon or relating to pure science is termed basic research.
+The study or investigation of some natural phenomenon relating to pure science is termed basic research.
 Basic research sometimes may not lead to immediate use or application.
 It is not concerned with solving any practical problems of immediate interest.
 But it is original or basic in character.
 It provides a systematic and deep insight into a problem and facilitates the extraction of scientific and logical explanations and conclusion on it.
 It helps build new frontiers of knowledge.
 The outcomes of basic research form the basis for much-applied research.

 Basic research